SiweiMa/Ames-House-deep-learning/README.md

 # Revisit Ames House Prices with Deep Learning Model
-*The repository is a inspired by the assignment in online course courses.d2l.ai*
+*The repository is my solution to the assignment in online course courses.d2l.ai*

 #### by [Siwei Ma](https://www.linkedin.com/in/siwei-ma-28345856/)